-- Any driver who drives with dual reins, who does not require verbal guidance from their CD Coach, and has not won the intermediate class at any previous RDA National Championships. - The winner of the Intermediate class at any previous National Championships will move up to the Open class for future competitions.
+- Any driver who drives with dual reins and has not won the intermediate class at any previous RDA National Championships. - The winner of the Intermediate class at any previous National Championships will move up to the Open class for future competitions.